Award-Winning Sports Broadcaster, Entrepreneur, Publisher, Editor, Writer, Author, Attorney

 Among his long-standing corporate and/or educational partners are Alton Lane, Appalachian State University, the Carolina Hurricanes, Charlotte Motor Speedway, Continental Tire, East Carolina University, Elon University, Kelly Window and Door, McConnell Golf, Miller Lending, Networks Basketball, North Carolina Central University, the North Carolina Courage, the North Carolina High School Athletic Association, the Rex Hospital Open, the SAS Championship, Smithfield's Chicken 'N Bar-B-Q, Sport Clips, Sullivan's Steakhouse and Wake Forest University.

 A sports fanatic as a child, Glenn played baseball, basketball, football, hockey and tennis in his youth, and is still attempting golf as an adult.
-A junk-balling left-handed pitcher and first baseman, he played Little League, Babe Ruth League and other amateur baseball from 5-24 years old.
+A junk-balling left-handed pitcher and first baseman, he played Little League, Babe Ruth League and other amateur baseball from five to 24 years old.
 At 12, he represented Great Valley (Pa.)
 Little League in the early rounds of the Little League World Series.

 Born in Illinois and raised in the Philadelphia area, Glenn attended college in Miami before moving in 1987 to North Carolina, where he practiced law for 17 years (1994-2010) while building his multi-media career and creating his own company, Glenn Family Sports Media.
 Its holdings have included the ACC Sports Journal, ACCSports.com, the David Glenn Show and DavidGlennShow.com.